dwighthouse/onfontready/docs/howToBreakOnfontready.md

 ## 1. Natural Zero-Width Characters
 Some characters are naturally zero-width in most fonts.
-These include the various control characters, the newline (in most browsers), and other exotic characters.
+These include the various control characters such as NUL and the newline (in most browsers).
 If these characters are zero-width in both fallback fonts, then `onfontready` will incorrectly assume that their equivalence means the tested font has been loaded.

-Here are just some of the known zero-width characters in most browsers, via unicode numerical values (and ranges of values):
+Here are just some of the known zero-width characters in most browsers, via unicode numerical ranges:

 * 1-8
 * 10-31